Geneviève Meurgues: Career

 In 1962, Meurgues' work came to the attention of the botanist Roger Heim.
 He tasked her with setting up a scientific laboratory in the Muséum national d'histoire naturelle, dedicated to new methods of conservation and presentation of natural history museum collections.
 This included conservation techniques such as freeze-drying, and resinous injections, the scientific preservation of colours and pigments, as well as improving the interpretation of exhibitions and displays.
 She organised and directed the laboratory whilst studying for a Diplôme d'études approfondies (Master's degree) in zoology on Calliphoridae, (types of flies) which she completed in 1973.

 She was promoted to become the museum's assistant professor, and went on collecting expeditions to Kurdistan, Afghanistan, Kashmir, China, Morocco amongst others.

-Meurgues organised a number temporary exhibitions including: Les pigments végétaux (Vegetable Pigments) in 1963, Orchidées et plantes épiphytes (Orchids and epiphytic plants) in 1966, Météorites, messagères du cosmos (Meteorites, messengers of the cosmos) in 1968, La Nature au microscope électronique (Nature under an electron microscope) in 1971, Le Sahara avant le désert (The Sahara before the desert) in 1974, Les plus beaux coquillages du monde (The most beautiful shells of the world) in 1975, Histoire naturelle de la sexualité (Natural history of sexuality) in 1977 with André Langaney, a leading French science communictor.
+Meurgues organised a number temporary exhibitions including: Les pigments végétaux (Vegetable Pigments) in 1963, Orchidées et plantes épiphytes (Orchids and epiphytic plants) in 1966, Météorites, messagères du cosmos (Meteorites, messengers of the cosmos) in 1968, La Nature au microscope électronique (Nature under an electron microscope) in 1971, Le Sahara avant le désert (The Sahara before the desert) in 1974, Les plus beaux coquillages du monde (The most beautiful shells of the world) in 1975, Histoire naturelle de la sexualité (Natural history of sexuality) in 1977 with André Langaney, a leading French science communicator.